EQUALITY, DIVERSITY & WELFARE POLICY

 Some Kind of Theatre aims to promote enjoyment of literature and theatre, and to widen access to the arts for creatives and audience members alike.

 Allowing forgotten voices to be heard is central to what we do.
 We aim to widen access to theatre for audience members and creatives, be representative, and give platforms to performers and creatives from diverse backgrounds.

-To this end, we hold open auditions for a minimum of one show per season and strive to publicise these auditions to a wide range of performers including, but not limited to: unrepresented performers, performers from working class backgrounds, disabled performers, LGBT+ performers, BAME performers.
-We cast the majority of roles in our shows gender-blind.
+To this end, we hold open auditions for a minimum of one show per season and strive to publicise these auditions to a wide range of performers including, but not limited to: unrepresented performers, performers from working class backgrounds, disabled performers, LGBT+ performers, Global Majority performers.
+We cast the majority of roles in our shows gender-blind and age-blind.